 Adam Schmidt was appointed to serve on the Board of Governors of the University of North Carolina System as an ex-officio member.
 His term will end in May 2020.

-Schmidt will serve on the Educational Planning, Polices, and Programs Committee and the Strategic Initiatives Committee.
+Schmidt will serve on the Educational Planning, Polices, and Programs Committee.

 Schmidt, a native of Winterville, NC, is a senior at North Carolina State University, majoring in civil engineering and minoring in Chinese studies.
 Schmidt currently serves as an undergraduate research assistant in the Department of Civil, Construction, and Environmental Engineering at NC State, where he is a part of team that investigates the economic impact of transportation improvements.